#9 Web

 }

-The positions of both these end points should be equi-distant from the center color.
+The real result comes by specifying the positions of the first and last gray color stops.
+The positions of both these end points should be equi-distant from the center point.

 div {